 Notes

 • You can use any combination of fresh herbs.
-It's a great way to use leftover herbs lurking in the fridge.
-See the blog post for combination ideas if you need more guidance.
+It’s a great way to use leftover herbs lurking in the fridge.
+I typically use a majority of flat-leaf parsley with some cilantro and mint for freshness.
+See the ingredients section for combination ideas if you need more guidance.

 • Taste your tahini before you start.
 If it is a touch bitter, start with ¼ cup of tahini and add more after tasting the sauce.